People vaccinated against Covid-19 can go without masks indoors and outdoors, CDC says

 Calling it an "exciting and powerful moment," Walensky said the science supports the updated CDC guidance that "anyone who is fully vaccinated can participate in indoor and outdoor activities -- large or small -- without wearing a mask or physical distancing."

-She cited three studies -- one from Israel and one from the United States -- that show vaccines work.
+She cited three studies -- one from Israel and two from the United States -- that show vaccines work.

 The Israeli study, which was published in the Journal of the American Medical Association, showed the vaccine was 97% effective against symptomatic Covid-19 and 86% effective against asymptomatic infection in over 5,000 health care workers.